 Dr Rebecca Williams

-I have been working as a GP for over 20 years and I am offering workshops to help people recognise stress and deal with it in a healthy way.
+I have been working as a GP for over 20 years and I am offering webinars, workshops and one to one sessions to help people recognise stress and deal with it in a healthy way.

 I completed my preclinical medical training at Cambridge University, obtaining a first class degree, before moving to Oxford for my clinical training, based at the John Radcliffe Hospital.
 After positions in Oxford, Inverness and Edinburgh, I settled in the Scottish Borders for my GP training where I have been working ever since.
 Inspired by my work in General Practice I have developed a special interest in anxiety and stress management.